ptsvyatkov/ptsvyatkov.github.io/README.md

 To install the neccessary dependencies:
-1. Clone the repository
-2. cd api
-3. yarn install
+Navigate to api folder and run yarn install
-4. cd ..
-5. cd client
-6. yarn install
+Navigate to client and run yarn install

-To start the application
-cd api and then execute yarn start or node index.js cd client and execute yarn dev
+After that to start the project in api folder, yarn start in client folder yarn dev